 This exhibition will probe the legacy of such Greek, Egyptian and Italian renditions of the human head, tracing their histories through the plastic art of sculpture; highlighting the most significant examples and their subsequent visual descendants.
 This exhibition hopes to posit the idea that certain reiterations of the human head are eternal, seemingly pulling themselves through to the modern day by means of a kind of creative osmosis: an unignorably prominent presence within the zeitgeist.

 Contemporary sculpture draws from, as well as plays with, these timeless images.
 Emily Young’s Purbeck Head and Gavin Turk’s Ragut Kirn (2010) do very different things with important formal similarities.
 Both explore roundness – the head as a mathematical sphere – playing with the simplicity of surface and of form.
 Yet one artist (Young) gives privilege to the solidity and stability of their head and the other (Turk) discovers its ontology as a cavern, a casing which can be exposed and collapsed in on itself and its contents.
 Another, Laurence Edwards, draws on the natural entropy of our reoccurring material – clay – that finds life for the second time with Edwards’ desire for vitality.
 This is found gauged in malleable marks, which are then transformed into bronze with the wax encasing escaping like breath.
-It is worth drawing attention to work such as the stainless-steel Italian Woman by Jeff Koons and Keith Coventry’s gold-plated Supermodel (Kate Moss) 2000 for their novel takes on the human form, all interested in reworking the traditions of certain materials as well as being inspired by modernism and minimalism, first pioneered by sculptors Alexander Calder and Alberto Giacometti.
+It is worth drawing attention to work such as Keith Coventry’s gold-plated Supermodel (Kate Moss) 2000 for it’s novel takes on the human form, interested in reworking the traditions of certain materials as well as being inspired by modernism and minimalism, first pioneered by sculptors Alexander Calder and Alberto Giacometti.